-Divorce, in a simple term can be described as the end of marital relationship between a couple and the unification of their assets.
+Divorce is an area of Family law that is described as the end of relationship between a married couple.
 Of a truth, no one would ever desire that his/her marriage ends in divorce.
-However when it does, one major challenge, aside from child custody that the majority of couples face is the issue of asset sharing.
+When it does, a major challenge (aside from child custody) that many couples face property division.

 How the division of property works?